go-pg/docs/docs/queries.md

 SELECT count(*) FROM "books";
 ```

-Select author id and number of books:
+Select author ID and number of books:

 ```go
 var res []struct {